Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 1. MVPs and Prototypes

-Lovable excels at fast iteration for proof-of-concept work.
-If you're validating a product idea and need a working demo in hours, not weeks, Lovable fits.
+Lovable shines at fast iteration for proof-of-concept work.
+Validating a product idea and need a working demo in hours, not weeks?
+This is where Lovable fits.

 Example: Build a waitlist landing page with email capture and admin dashboard in one session.